noiseprotocol/noise_spec/noise.md

 `Initialize()` for the "recipient" of the pre-message.

 The first actual handshake message is sent from the initiator to the responder.
-The next message is sent by the responder, the next from the initiator, and so on in alternating fashion.
+The next message is sent from the responder, the next from the initiator, and so on in alternating fashion.

-The following handshake pattern describes an unauthenticated DH handshake:
+The following handshake pattern describes an unauthenticated DH handshake consisting of two message patterns:

     NN:
       -> e
       <- e, ee

-In the following handshake pattern both the initiator and responder possess static key pairs:
+In the following handshake pattern both the initiator and responder possess static key pairs, and the handshake pattern comprises three message patterns:

     XX:
       -> e